 looking back at what has been.
 There’s Corliss.

 The sun and passing mountain seem to be

 Sharon, let down your hair for us to see

-The warm breeze blow through it.
-Where is Annie?
+the warm breeze blowing through it.
+Where’s Annie?

 The rainbow’s disappearing above the

-The sun shines down on the new buildings the
+the sun shines down on the higher town the

-If they don’t move higher.
-What we now see
+cover if they don’t move.
+What we see now

 The surrounding children can’t understand

 change.
 It’s the old in the crowd who can.